NilaBlueshirt/WMS-on-HPC/Nextflow/Nextflow_JobArray.md

 layout: default
 title: Nextflow with Slurm Job Array
 ---

 ## Nextflow on a shared HPC Cluster

 Nextflow acts as a middle layer between the user and the job scheduler Slurm.
+Nextflow v24.04.0 and newer offers native support for job array for grid schedulers, but it's an "experimental" feature as stated on the official doc.

+Terms:
+- Task vs Process
+- Main job vs Child job
+- Job array, main job vs Sub job, array job

 Below is an example for how a multi-step Nextflow-based workflow interacts with Slurm.
 (source: USRSE'25 paper, link coming soon!)